genesis-community/cf-genesis-kit/MANUAL.md

 broker, and must be bound to your organization & space.
 The following parameters are configurable:

-  - `autoscaler_instances` - How many instances to deploy of
-    Autoscaler itself.
-Defaults to `1`
+  ### BOSH-Related Params

   - `autoscaler_network` - Which network to deploy Autoscaler on.
     Defaults to `cf-autoscaler`
+  - `autoscaler_api_instances` - How many instances to deploy of the Autoscaler API server.
+Defaults to `1`
-  - `autoscaler_vm_type` - Which VM type to use for Autoscaler VMs.
+  - `autoscaler_api_vm_type` - Which VM type to use for the Autoscaler API instance.
-    These can be low-CPU, small-disk VMs.
 Defaults to `default`

+  - `autoscaler_broker_instances` - How many instances to deploy of the Autoscaler service broker.
+Defaults to `1`
+  - `autoscaler_broker_vm_type` - Which VM type to use for the Autoscaler API instance.
+Defaults to `default`

+  - `autoscaler_scheduler_instances` - How many instances to deploy of the Autoscaler scheduler.
+Defaults to `1`
+  - `autoscaler_scheduler_vm_type` - Which VM type to use for the Autoscaler scheduler instance.
+Defaults to `default`

+  - `autoscaler_collector_instances` - How many instances to deploy of the Autoscaler metrics collector.
+Defaults to `1`
+  - `autoscaler_collector_vm_type` - Which VM type to use for the Autoscaler MetricsCollector instance.
+Defaults to `default`

+  - `autoscaler_pruner_instances` - How many instances to deploy of the Autoscaler pruner.
+Defaults to `1`
+  - `autoscaler_pruner_vm_type` - Which VM type to use for the Autoscaler pruner instance.
+Defaults to `default`

+  - `autoscaler_scaler_instances` - How many instances to deploy of the Autoscaler event generator.
+Defaults to `1`
+  - `autoscaler_scaler_vm_type` - Which VM type to use for the Autoscaler event generator instance.
+Defaults to `default`

+  - `autoscaler_engine_instances` - How many instances to deploy of the Autoscaler scaling engine.
+Defaults to `1`
+  - `autoscaler_engine_vm_type` - Which VM type to use for the Autoscaler scaling engine instance.
+Defaults to `default`

+  ### Autoscaler-Related Params

   - `autoscaler_broker_url` - URL to register with the Route Register.
 Defaults to `autoscalerservicebroker.$system_domain`

   - `autoscaler_plans` - A YAML list of plans for the service broker.
 Defaults to:
   ```
   - id: autoscaler-example-plan-id
     name: autoscaler-example-plan